-The extent of checkpoint staggering using CL/Palgorithm is dependent on the application's communication pattern, and also on how the algorithm is implemented (e.g., whether the markers are sent synchronously or asynchronously).
+The extent of checkpoint staggering using CL/P algorithm is dependent on the application's communication pattern, and also on how the algorithm is implemented (e.g., whether the markers are sent synchronously or asynchronously).
 On the other hand, the proposed algorithm can stagger the checkpoints in any manner desired.
-Many variations are possible, depending on which checkpoints are desired to be staggered [12].
+Many variations are possible, depending on which checkpoints are desired to be staggered.
 As an illustration, we assume that the objective is to stagger all checkpoints, i.e., no two checkpoints should overlap in time.
-Later, we will illustrate a situation where some overlap in checkpointing is desired.
+Later, we will illustrate a situation where some overlap in checkpointing is desired (when multiple stable storages are available).